Relief From Registration In Massachusetts

 It can be a burden to have to register as a sex offender.
 You must register with the SORB every year by going to the police station and/or by mailing registration information to the SORB.
 Additionally, if you are a Level 2 or Level 3, the information you provide can be disseminated to the public.

-If you are a level three, your information can be posted online, law enforcement officials can put up posters and you can have a very difficult time finding a job or a place to live.
+If you are a level three or a level two, your information can be posted online, law enforcement officials can put up posters and you can have a very difficult time finding a job or a place to live.
 If you have a child, you may be unable to volunteer at school events or help coach a sports team, even if you have not offended in decades.

 There is a legal process available to petition the SORB for relief from the duty to register.
 If you obtain relief, you will have no duty to register with the police and SORB every year.
 Regulations allow a person to submit a written motion for relief to the SORB.
 You should file this motion before your classification hearing.